Main Content

 Q: How will offers of compensation be communicated if brokers can’t use MLS?

-A: One option is to allow your listing agent to reply: “The seller is aware and will consider the request for buyer agent fees when reviewing the buyer’s offer”.
-Another option is leaving a coop sheet in the house during showings.
-We believe it is to your advantage to give your agent permission to communicate with a buyer agent that you are willing to offset those costs.
+A: One option is leaving a sheet in the house during showings indicating your willingness to cooperate.
+We also believe it is to your advantage to give your agent permission to communicate with a buyer agent that you are willing to offset buyer broker costs.
 You should only care about the bottom line.
 If one buyer asks for more assistance but has a better net offer – you win!

-As a seller, you should understand that it is very likely that the buyer is going to ask you the seller to help the buyer get their fees and other closing costs financed within the transaction.
+As a seller, you should understand that it is very likely that the buyer is going to ask you to help the buyer get their fees and other closing costs financed within the transaction.
 It is important to have an experienced agent that knows how to work within the new rule changes.
 Realstar is committed to providing you the best service possible.

 Click Here to see more Seller FAQs.